 If you haven’t been talking to your siblings about your parent’s care on a regular basis, start as soon as possible.
-This will help everyone get on the same page about the aging parent’s plan of care, and give long-distance siblings an idea of what to expect as well as give you a chance to explain your and your parent’s situation in detail.
-It can also be beneficial to have an outsider mediate the meeting—a family friend, a clergyman, or geriatric care manager.
+Holding regular family meetings will help everyone get on the same page about what your parent needs, and give long-distance siblings an idea of what to expect.
+It also gives you a chance to explain your and your parent’s routine in detail.
+Sometimes, having an outsider—a family friend, a clergyperson, or geriatric care manager—lead the meeting can help.
 Scheduling regular meetings can allow everyone to feel involved and to be informed of changes in your parent’s health.

 “Caregiving is imperfect at best,” says Santamaria.
-“You try to do the best for your parent within the scope of their willingness.”
-This is something an out-of-town sibling might not initially understand.
-He or she might notice that you’re not doing something the way it’s supposed to be done or that parts of your parent’s plan of care are not being followed and assume you’ve dropped the ball.
+“You try to do the best for your parent, but they have to be willing, too.”
+This is something out-of-town siblings might not understand.
+They might notice that you’re not doing something the way it’s supposed to be done and assume you’ve dropped the ball.
 If you’ve had to adapt because your parent refuses to do things a certain way, let your siblings know—and invite their help.

-When it comes time to delegate tasks, recognize that every sibling has strengths as well as a certain relationship with your parent.
+When it’s time to delegate tasks, recognize that every sibling has strengths as well as a certain relationship with your parent.
 The responsible older sister might feel more comfortable managing mom’s finances, while the happy-go-lucky kid brother has the role of keeping mom’s spirits up.
-Try to value what each sibling brings to the table instead of getting resentful over who does what, and keep logistics for long-distance siblings in mind.
+Try to value what each sibling brings to the table.

-If you are that out-of-town sibling, often the most helpful thing you can do is take over the caregiving duties for a few hours so your sibling can get a break.
-Long-distance siblings may feel some guilt that they aren’t as involved in their parent’s care, but often the best way to help the family is to support their sibling.
+Are you that out-of-town sibling?
+Often the most helpful thing you can do is take over the caregiving duties for a few hours so your sibling can get a break.
+Or simply ask your sibling what they need.
 On the flipside, it’s important for the primary caregiver to relinquish some control and take help when it’s offered.